 We are also providing free first aid training through the British Red Cross.
 This is a basic course which teaches you ‘what not to do’ in an emergency, rather than intensive lifesaving skills.
 If you’re interested in coming along, then please let me know.
 It will be a 2 hour session held at Wheatland’s Mill, Galashiels.
 Further details will be scheduled when we know how many wish to participate.

-Earlier this year, the Hutton & Paxton Community Resilience Group ran a joint exercise with Police Scotland, SBC and Mountain Rescue to test their emergency response and contacts/volunteer tree, harnessing the community’s resources to find to two ‘missing’ walkers.
+The Hutton & Paxton Community Resilience Group ran a joint exercise with Police Scotland, SBC and Mountain Rescue to test their emergency response and contacts/volunteer tree, harnessing the community’s resources to find to two ‘missing’ walkers.
 This exercise was filmed and is worth watching to understand a bit more about the main principles of Resilient Communities.